rp2323/data_analysis_portfolio/cary_police_data_project/cpd_readme.md

 * *fraud - obtaining property by false pretense*
 * *fraud - pharmaceutical fraud*

-To help facilitate the analysis, I standardized the crime type entries so that similar incident types would be grouped together using XLOOKUP in Excel.
-For the example above, the four crime types were standardized as simply ‘fraud.’
+To facilitate the analysis, I used XLOOKUP in Excel to standardize the crime type entries so that similar incident types would be grouped together.
+(For the example above, the four crime types were standardized as simply ‘fraud.’)
 Once the recategorization was complete I uploaded the cpd_data2 table data to Postgres as 'cpd_data3' with an added column of standardized incident types.

 Those adjustments helped draw insights from the 'all other' category, with fraud consistently composing the majority of the category's incidents, followed by destruction/damage/vandalism of property.